-Following the establishment of the Special Secretary for Unaccompanied Minors (SSUM) under the MoMA in February 2020, and the entry into force of L. 4756/2020 in November of the same year, the SSUM has become the competent authority for the protection of UAM, including the accommodation of UAM, while EKKA, under the supervision of the Directorate for the Protection of Children and Families of the Ministry of Labor and Social Affairs is inter alia responsible for the representation of UAM, including through the guardianship foreseen under L. 4554/2018, which has yet to become operational as of the time of writing.
+Following the establishment of the Special Secretary for Unaccompanied Minors (SSUM) under the MoMA in February 2020, and the entry into force of L. 4756/2020 in November of the same year, the SSUM has become the competent authority for the protection of UAM, including the accommodation of UAM, while EKKA, under the supervision of the Directorate for the Protection of Children and Families of the Ministry of Labour and Social Affairs is inter alia responsible for the representation of UAM, including through the guardianship foreseen under L. 4554/2018, which has yet to become operational as of the time of writing.

 Temporary accommodation centres

 The law provides a legal basis for the establishment of different accommodation facilities.
 In addition to Reception and Identification Centres, the Ministry of Economy and the Ministry of Internal Affairs may, by joint decision, establish open Temporary Reception Facilities for Asylum Seekers (Δομές Προσωρινής Υποδοχής Αιτούντων Διεθνή Προστασία), as well as open Temporary Accommodation Facilities (Δομές Προσωρινής Φιλοξενίας) for persons subject to return procedures or whose return has been suspended.
 As of 17 December 2019, the sites for the construction of controlled, open and closed facilities, as well as all facilities, including those intended for the accommodation of unaccompanied minors, throughout the Greek territory, is approved by the newly constituted position of the National Coordinator for the response to and management of the migration-refugee issue (Εθνικός Συντονιστής για την αντιμετώπιση και διαχείριση του μεταναστευτικού – προσφυγικού ζητήματος), following recommendations of the competent services.
 Following a further amendment in February 2020, the specific competency of the National Coordinator was revoked and replaced with the authority for “organising, directing, coordinating and controlling the Unified Border Surveillance Body (“Ενιαίο Φορέα Επιτήρησης Συνόρων” or ΕΝ.Φ.ΕΣ).
-Lastly, and amongst others, as per the amendments brought forth by L. 4686/2020, the Ministers of Finance, of Citizen Protection and of Migration & Asylum can decide on the establishment of Closed Temporary Reception Centers and Closed-Controlled Island Centers for asylum applicants subject to a detention order and for applicants or persons subject to a return procedure or whose removal has been suspended, provided that restrictive conditions have been imposed on them.
+Lastly, and amongst others, as per the amendments brought forth by L. 4686/2020, the Ministers of Finance, of Citizen Protection and of Migration & Asylum can decide on the establishment of Closed Temporary Reception Centers and Closed-Controlled Island Centres for asylum applicants subject to a detention order, for asylum applicants or persons subject to a return procedure or whose removal has been suspended, provided that restrictive conditions have been imposed on them.
 As per the same amendment, Reception and Identification Centers (RICs), Closed Temporary Reception Structures, Pre-Removal Detention Centers (PRDCs), as well as separate areas with appropriate specifications for the accommodation of third country nationals or stateless persons belonging to vulnerable groups can operate within the aforementioned Closed Temporary Reception Centers and Closed-Controlled Island Centers.

-As of 24 March 2020, following the issuance of a relevant Joint Ministerial Decision of the Ministers of Finance and of Migration & Asylum, all temporary accommodation centers (i.e. mainland camps) and emergency facilities (i.e. hotels) have been regulated.
+As of 24 March 2020, following the issuance of a relevant Joint Ministerial Decision of the Ministers of Finance and of Migration & Asylum, all temporary accommodation centres (i.e. mainland camps) and emergency facilities (i.e. hotels) have been regulated.
 Before that, the only three facilities officially established on the mainland were Elaionas, Schisto and Diavata, with the rest operating without an official manager, through Site Management & Support.
-As of May 2020, following a decision issued by the Minister of Migration and Asylum, Directors have also been assigned for a period of a year, which is renewable for up to an additional 2 years, to all of the island RICs and the temporary mainland accommodation centers.
+As of May 2020, following a decision issued by the Minister of Migration and Asylum, Directors were assigned for a period of a year, which is renewable for up to an additional 2 years, to the entire island, RICs and the temporary mainland accommodation centers.
 In the same month, as per Joint Ministerial Decisions issued by the Ministers of Environment and Energy, of Internal Affairs and of Migration and Asylum, the locations and the construction of the new island RICs on Leros (“Ormos Lakki” location, with a surface area of 25,514.09 m2), Samos (“Zervou” location, with a surface area of 244,789.34 m2) and Kos (“Mesovouni” location, with a surface area of 25,514.09 m2) were decided.

-UNHCR accommodation scheme
+ESTIA accommodation scheme

 UNHCR started implementing an accommodation scheme dedicated to relocation candidates (“Accommodation for Relocation”) through its own funds in November 2015.
 Following a Delegation Agreement signed between the European Commission and UNHCR in December 2015, the project was continued and UNHCR committed to gradually establishing 20,000 places in open accommodation, funded by the European Commission and primarily dedicated to applicants for international protection eligible for relocation.